WebAssembly/spec/README.md

 * See the [modified spec](https://webassembly.github.io/reference-types/core/) for details.

+The repository is now based on the [bulk operations proposal](proposals/bulk-memory-operations/Overview.md) and includes all respective changes.

-Original `README` from upstream repository follows...
+Original README from upstream repository follows...

 # spec